sirkhancision/dotfiles/README.md

 **orange-vallhalla-lock.png**: Slightly modified version of the aforementioned wallpaper, for use on the lock screen.

-**oomox-Dark-Warmth**: GTK 3/4 themes from Dark Warth color scheme.
+**oomox-Dark Warmth**: GTK 3/4 themes from Dark Warmth color scheme.
+Modified by me.

 > `/usr/share/themes`